percona/pbm-docs/source/upgrading.rst

 1. Backward compatibility between data backup and restore is supported for upgrades within one major version only (for example, from 1.1.x to 1.2.y).
 When you upgrade |PBM| over several major versions (for example, from 1.0.x to 1.2.y), we recommend to make a backup right after the upgrade.
 2. |PBM| v1.5.0 and later is incompatible with |PBM| v1.4.1 and earlier due to different processing of system collections ``Users`` and ``Roles`` during backup / restore operations.
 After the upgrade to |PBM| v1.5.0 and later, make sure to make a fresh backup.
+3. Starting from v1.7.0, the user running the ``pbm-agent`` process is changed from ``pbm`` to ``mongod``.
+This is done for the following reasons:

+   -  To make physical backups and restores, the user running the ``pbm-agent`` process must have the read / write permissions to the MongoDB ``dataDir``.
+   -  To use the filesystem-based backup storage, the user running the ``pbm-agent`` process must also have the read / write permissions to the backup directory.

-3. Starting from version 1.3.0, |pbm| packages are stored in the *pbm* repository and the *tools* repository for backward compatibility.
+#.
+Starting from version 1.3.0, |pbm| packages are stored in the *pbm* repository and the *tools* repository for backward compatibility.
-4. Upgrade |PBM| on all nodes where it is installed.
+#.
+Upgrade |PBM| on all nodes where it is installed.

 Enable |percona| repository
 ===========================